atluo04/TutorMatch/README.md

     - **Express**:
         - Host the backend server, enabling routing control and the construction of RESTful APIs.
 It uses HTTP methods, such as GET and POST, to facilitate communication with the frontend.
+    - **Algolia**:
+        - Enhances our search feature by providing advanced search algorithms for optimized results.

 - **Frontend**:
     - **React**:
         - Utilize React's components and hooks to meet the interaction and real-time update needs in different parts of the application.

+    - **CSS**:
+        - It is used for designing the styles for the whole project, covering aspects like colors, fonts, margins.

 ### Setup/Installation